 You would have to file a divorce action and ask the Court to allow you time with the children.
 If the Court issues an order regarding visitation, both of you would have to obey the order or risk being punished by the Court.

 Our stipulating order has a paragraph that states "If either parent requests a passport for the minor child, the other parent shall cooperate in obtaining the same."
 What does this mean?
 Specifically the words "obtaining the same".
-I want to give the other parent the paperwork for them to fill out...
+I want to give the other parent the paperwork...
 Read more »

 The statement means that the other parent would be obliged to cooperate in filling out the paperwork.
 It does not say anything about who would keep possession of the passport.
 That would have to be determined by the Court.

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.